OWASP/railsgoat/README.md

 $ rails training SPEC=spec/vulnerabilities/sql_injection_spec.rb
 ```

-NOTE: As vulnerabilities are fixed in the application, these specs will not change to `passing`, but to `pending`.

 ## MySQL Environment

 By default in development mode Railsgoat runs with a SQLite database.
 There is an environment defined to use MySQL.
 For some of the SQL injection vulnerabilities to work you have to run the app with MySQL as the database.
 The following steps will setup and run Railsgoat to use MySQL. *MySQL must be installed and running before running these steps*